Israel approves appointment of Reuven Azar as new Ambassador to India | Law-Order

 Foreign Minister Eli Cohen, congratulating the new appointees, said they will ''represent Israel and its citizens, strengthen its economy and strengthen international support for the State of Israel''.

-Azar has earlier served as Head of the Israel-US-China internal task force at the Ministry of Foreign Affairs, immediately after a term of three years as Deputy National Security Advisor for Foreign Policy at the National Security Council and Foreign Policy Advisor to the Prime Minister of Israel.
+Azar will replace Naor Gilon, who has been serving as the Israeli ambassador to India since 2021.
+Azar has earlier served as Head of the Israel-US-China internal task force at the Ministry of Foreign Affairs, immediately after serving for three years as Deputy National Security Advisor for Foreign Policy at the National Security Council and Foreign Policy Advisor to the Prime Minister of Israel.

 From 2014 to 2018, Azar was Deputy Ambassador at the Embassy of Israel in Washington, DC.